Publishing your work as art cards, notebooks and postcards

 Smaller pieces of art can be scanned.

-If images are to print full size they also need bleed allowance (extra edge that will be cut off).
+If images are to print borderless they also need bleed allowance (extra edge that will be cut off).
 If the image doesn't fit the aspect ratio of the card or book, some will be cropped.
 We believe squishing or stretching an image to be sacrilegious – we only crop.

 Color space and resolution: